When your AC doesn’t work, neither do your employees

-Here’s what you need to know when people in your office get hot under the collar about the office temperature:
+Here’s what you need to know when people complain about the office temperature:

 Ideal office temperature settings

-That being said, your location and the type of activities your workers are doing may affect your optimal office temperature.
+Your location and the type of activities your workers are doing also affect your optimal office temperature.
 The Cornell study that found an ideal office temperature of 77 degrees was conducted in Orlando, where workers may be acclimated to higher temperatures.

 Don’t ignore office temperature variance problems

-To learn more about what temperature variance is costing you and how to deal with the problem, grab our helpful guide to Improving an Imperfect World: Mitigating Office Temperature Extremes.
+To learn more about what temperature variance is costing you and how to deal with the problem, grab our helpful guide.

 Tackle high humidity

-Too much humidity makes people hot and interferes with their work, but it can have even more far-reaching and serious consequences.
+Too much humidity can have more expensive consequences beyond productivity.
 Uncontrolled humidity can cause mold and mildew to grow in your air conditioner and your ventilation system.
 The spores then get circulated throughout the air in your building where they can cause illness.